 Crazy House Address: Crazy House, 03 Duong Huynh Thuc Khang, St, Thanh Pho Da Lat

 Crazy House opening hours: Daily from 8.30 am - 7 pm

 9. Visit Dalat Flower Garden

-Among many fun and outdoorsy things to do in Dalat, visiting flower garden will be a highlight if you love plants.
-Even if you don’t have green fingers, it’s still a lovely and colourful place to explore during your visit to the ‘City of flowers.’
+Among many fun and outdoorsy things to do in Dalat, visiting the flower garden will be a highlight if you love plants.
+Even if you don’t have green fingers, it’s still a lovely and colourful place to explore during your visit to the ‘City of Flowers.’